samjwillis97/GoSearcher/README.md

 - Fix icons not being bundled causing the program to crash

+### Requested

+- Search field focus on open
+- Enter to open item
+- Configurable Hotkeys
+- Escape to Close

 ### Hotkeys

 - Escape to Close
 - Arrows for navigation